top of page

 fostering community connection with nature and sharing environmental management knowledge

 If you’re interested in volunteering on a one-off or regular basis we’d love you to join us – no experience necessary!
-Just bring a hat, sunscreen, drinking water and gardening gloves.
+Just bring a hat, sunscreen and drinking water (long pants and enclosed shoes please).
 Children and dogs welcome!
-It’s worth contacting us to let us know you’ll be coming so we can let you know where we will be.
+Before joining us please call 0401 717 220 or email redgumgullybushcare@gmail.com so we can update you on any changes to our schedule and arrange to meet you on arrival.

 CONTACT RED GUM GULLY BUSHCARE GROUP